AAHPM and the Specialty of Hospice and Palliative Medicine

 AAHPM is the professional organization for physicians specializing in hospice and palliative medicine, nurses, and other healthcare providers.
 Since 1988, the Academy has dedicated itself to advancing hospice and palliative medicine and improving the care of patients with serious illness.
 Our activities focus on education and training, resources, networking, and advocacy.
 Learn more about these activities and more in the AAHPM Annual Report video.

-AAHPM serves as the primary source of information, engagement and support for physicians practicing hospice and palliative medicine.
+AAHPM serves as a leading source of information, engagement and support for physicians and all professionals in hospice and palliative care.

-AAHPM attracts, develops and sustains a robust workforce composed of competent leaders - including clinicians, educators, and researchers - in order to expand access to hospice and palliative care.
+AAHPM attracts, develops, and sustains a robust and diverse workforce – including clinicians, educators, researchers and innovators – in order to expand access to high-quality hospice and palliative care.

-Promote Quality of Care, Research and Evidence-Based Practice
+Promote Quality of Care, Research, and Translation of Evidence into Practice

 What is hospice and palliative care?

 Palliative care focuses on improving a patient's quality of life by managing pain and other distressing symptoms of a serious illness.
 Palliative care should be provided along with other medical treatments.
 Hospice is palliative care for patients in their last year of life.
 Hospice care can be provided in patients' homes, hospice centers, hospitals, long-term care facilities, or wherever a patient resides.
 Physicians who specialize in hospice and palliative medicine work with other doctors and healthcare professionals, listen to patients and align their treatments with what's important to them, and help families navigate the complex healthcare system.

 Who provides hospice and palliative care and where can patients get it?